bearsunday/bearsunday.github.io/manuals/1.0/en/di.md

 ## Untargeted Bindings

 You may create bindings without specifying a target.
 This is most useful for concrete classes.
-An untargetted binding informs the injector about a type, so it may prepare dependencies eagerly.
-Untargetted bindings have no to clause, like so:
+An untargeted binding informs the injector about a type, so it may prepare dependencies eagerly.
+Untargeted bindings have no to a clause, like so:

 ```php